 We get an answer to our question on who the kid is, and it is not Cara Dune, because the Razor Crest does a flyover and Omera looks up, presumably not any older than she was in the intro.
 If there’s a knock on this episode, it’s that where the Mandalorian has borrowed and paid homage to westerns and samurai films of the past… here we’re just straight up getting that story.
 This is Seven Samurai, the Magnificent Seven, or even the Three Amigos… defenseless town turns to outside help to beat back an aggressor.

 Continuing the “how many of the writers have toddlers, anyway” theme, we see the Mandalorian giving futile instructions to Womp Rat to “stay right there” that he promptly ignores within about six seconds, and he’s ready for the walk and to hang out with the big guy.
-We also get to see yet another dad moment, when the Mandalorian doesn’t even argue, he just resigns himself to with a quip with a sigh and starts walking.
+We also get to see yet another dad moment, when the Mandalorian doesn’t even argue, he just resigns himself with a sigh and starts walking.

 It’s amazing how well Disney has managed to make these little pretend characters have so much power and charm on the screen.
 From BB-8 to Porgs to Baby Yoda (or even BD-1 in the case of the recent JEDI: Fallen Order), they simply nail the cute character.
 In any other application, Baby Yoda could just be sickeningly sweet or even corny, but for some reason, it just absolutely works here.